OmriLeviGit/Auto-List-Management-Obsidian/README.md

-# Auto Renumbering Plugin for Obsidian
+# Automatic Renumbering Plugin for Obsidian

 Automatically updates numbered lists to maintain sequential order, eliminating the need for manual adjustments.
 The plugin also supports nested lists and offers several commands for users who prefer manual control.